Invest in The Yogi Trademark Movie

 Cast

-Connie Britton, from the hit series Nashville, and HBO's - The White Lotus, saw our short at the Maui Film Festival, poked Chris in the chest and said, "I loved your short.
+Connie Britton, from the hit HBO series - The White Lotus, saw our short at the Maui Film Festival, walked up to Chris, poked him in the chest and said, "I loved your short.
 I want to be in the feature.”
 We’re hopeful we can get our favorite character, Tami Taylor, from Friday Night Lights to play the complicated and layered role of the hippie, lovable, smothering mother of our protagonist.
 We know in Hollywood, a desire more likely becomes reality when a budget is secured.
 Until then, it does show our story is compelling enough to spark the interest of a high caliber actor… and good actors sell movies.

 Speaking of good actors...